shervinea/cheatsheet-translation/id/cheatsheet-deep-learning.md

 **8. Activation function ― Activation functions are used at the end of a hidden unit to introduce non-linear complexities to the model.
 Here are the most common ones:**

-&#10230;Fungsi aktifasi- Fungsi aktfiasi digunakan setelah sebuah hidden unit agar model dapat memodelkan permasalahan non-linear.
+&#10230;Fungsi aktifasi- Fungsi aktifasi digunakan setelah sebuah hidden unit agar model dapat memodelkan permasalahan non-linear.
 Berikut adalah fungsi aktifasi yang sering digunakan:

 <br>